Michael Imperioli as Christopher Moltisanti, drug-addled mob soldier

 How to Get the Look

-Christopher grew up around mobsters, so he knows that a black and red silk tracksuit is the thing to wear when there’s no one you need to impress.
+Christopher Moltisanti grew up around mobsters, so he knows that a black-and-red silk tracksuit is the thing to wear when there’s no one you need to impress.

 - Black-and-red zip-front jacket with flattened “shirt-style” collar, side pockets, elasticized cuffs, and elasticized straight hem